fbaumdicker/SpacerPlacer/README.md

 CRISPRCasFinder only provides the forward strand orientation.
 So in order to ensure the correct representation you need to place all the files classified as forward strand into the "pos_strand" directory, and all the files classified as reverse strand into the "neg_strand" directory.
+Important: SpacerPlacer automatically reverse complements the spacers in the "neg_strand" directory in the parsing step.
+There is need to download the reverse complement file (on CRISPRCasdb) or to reverse the spacers manually.
+SpacerPlacer also reverses the order of the arrays in "neg_strand" (since CRISPRCasFinder/db does not).

 ![saving_reversed](https://user-images.githubusercontent.com/46710688/218799148-5a554064-5b83-4ec9-8bec-cecba3af87fb.gif)
 (Note: the folder names are different in the gifs.
 See above or in the examples for the correct folder names.)